Session 0 - Module A: Historical Context & Evolution¶

 This enterprise wrapper ensures every agent interaction is authenticated, logged for compliance, and monitored for performance.
 These requirements are essential for regulatory compliance in industries like finance and healthcare where agent decisions must be auditable.

-- Customer Service: 40% of enterprise customer service now uses agentic systems
+- Data Operations: 40% of enterprise data teams now use agentic systems for pipeline monitoring

-- Data Analysis: Business intelligence agents becoming standard in Fortune 500
+- Analytics Automation: Business intelligence agents becoming standard in Fortune 500 data platforms

 Future Trajectory¶